gnuhhung317/My-translator/README.md

 ## Features

-- Translate English words or phrases to Vietnamese.
+- Translate English words or phrases to Vietnamese and their example.
 - Add new words to the dictionary.
 - Remove exist words from the dictionary.
 - View all words in the dictionary.